wearscript/wearscript-android/reference.rst

 * WS.serverTimeline(timelineItemJSON): If connected to a server, has that server insert the timeline item (exact mirror timeline item syntax serialized to JSON)
 * WS.dataLog(boolean local, boolean server, double sensorPeriod): Log data local and/or remote, buffering sensor packets according to sensorPeriod.
 * WS.wake(): Wake the screen if it is off, shows whatever was there before (good in combination with WS.activityCreate() to bring it forward).
+* WS.sound(String type): Play a stock sound on Glass.
+One of TAP, DISALLOWED, DISMISSED, ERROR, SELECTED, SUCCESS.
 * WS.blobSend(String name, String blob): Send a text blob (may be binary) to the server.
 * WS.blobCallback(String name, String callback): Get text blobs from the server with the matching "name"